NicodemusGurion/nicodemusgurion.github.io/_posts/2023-09-05-What does the Watchtower teach about.md

 # The Anointed

-The Watchtower teaches that "anointed" Christians are limited in number to a total of 144.000\.
-The Bible teaches that all Christians are anointed.
-The word Christian means anointed. _Not a Bible teaching._
+The Watchtower teaches that "anointed" Christians are limited in number to a total of 144.000\. _Not a Bible teaching._ The Bible teaches that all Christians are anointed.
+The word Christian itself means anointed.

 ## The call of anointed ended in 1935